 A partial list of conditions for which reflexology has been used includes:

-- Circulatory system: angina, high blood pressure, stroke
+- Circulatory system issues: angina, high blood pressure, stroke

 - Multiple sclerosis